 The thinking foodies crumpet, Michael Pollan and Oscar-winning filmmaker Alex Gibney have served up a new Netflix original series to binge on, guilt-free, and it’s got us cooking up a storm.

-Cooked, a brand new four-part Netflix docuseries based on Pollan’s 2013 book, Cooked: a Natural History of Transformation, is an entertaining feast for the eyes, mind and tastebud that walks us through the evolution of human food preparation.
+Cooked, a Netflix docuseries based on Pollan’s 2013 book, Cooked: a Natural History of Transformation, is an entertaining feast for the eyes, mind and tastebud that walks us through the evolution of human food preparation.

 Without resorting to being judgemental or lecturey, the series examines the primal human need to cook and how the way big corporations have made cooking optional has reduced us to outsourcing eating.
 With an end goal of reclaiming lost kitchen traditions to restore health and balance, each episode in the addictive series focuses on the physical elements used to transform raw ingredients into delicious food and their relationship to ancient and modern cooking methods.

 “We’re the only species on earth who cook and when we learned to cook is when we became truly human, but we’ve lost touch with how that food got to our plates,” points out Pollan in the first episode ‘Fire’.

 Delving into the fascinating traditions of flame and food through the eyes of the indigenous Martu people of Western Australia and an American barbecue pit master, its compulsive viewing.

 But, says Pollan, the less time we invest in cooking ourselves, the more time we seem to invest in watching other people on television, he says and I’m guiltily reminded that instead of watching Netflix, I should be cooking my family dinner.